-During the breeding season, female goldfish will have a slightly round and protruding anal opening.
-Compared to that, the vent of a male goldfish will appear longer, ovular and concave.
+During the breeding season, female fantail goldfish will have a slightly round and protruding anal opening.
+Compared to that, the vent of a male fantail goldfish will appear longer, ovular and concave.

 Health and Disease

-While illness is mostly preventable, fantail goldfish can easily develop sickness, just like other freshwater fish.
+While health problems is mostly preventable, fantail goldfish can easily develop sickness, just like other freshwater species.
 The most common diseases are parasites, fungal infections, bacterial infections, protozoa, swim bladder disease, etc.

 Being hardy fish, fantails can make full recoveries if they are given the proper treatment.
 However, the diseases can be fatal in the absence of treatment.
-For treating the affected fish, it’s best to move them to a different tank.
+For treating the affected fantail goldfish, it’s best to move them to a different tank.